marcocapozzoli/todolist-API/README.md

 Example of creating a task (with Postman):
 ![image](/readme_img/postman_post_api-todolist.png?raw=true "postman_post_api-todolist")

-Update a task (with navigable API)
+Update a task (with browsable API)
 ![image](/readme_img/drf_put_api_todolist_id.png?raw=true "drf_put_api-todolist_id")

 If the user tries to update or delete a task that he did not create himself, it will not succeed and will display an error message.